CherryNetwork/oss-project-template/GOVERNANCE.md

 Both maintainers and non-maintainers may propose changes to source code.
 The mechanism to propose such a change is a GitHub pull request.
 Maintainers review and merge (_land_) pull requests.

 If a maintainer opposes a proposed change, then the change cannot land.
-The exception is if the Governance Committee (GC) votes to approve the change despite the opposition.
-Usually, involving the GC is unnecessary.
+The exception is if the Technical Committee (TC) votes to approve the change despite the opposition.
+Usually, involving the TC is unnecessary.

 See: